 Friday, A Day of Lessons

 Today is Sunday.
-The weather is sunny and rather spring like.
-The snow is melting and I am enjoying every minute of it.
+The weather is sunny and slightly spring-like.
+The snow is melting, and I am enjoying every minute of it.
 As I reflect, on the days leading up to this glorious afternoon, Friday stands out as a day of lessons.

-It all started two years ago, when I was asked to help at a funeral luncheon.
-Of course, I said yes, and must admit, it was very rewarding.
-In fact, so rewarding, I continued, always ready to say, yes.
-I felt somehow, we ladies, were helping the families by having everything ready for them, after the sadness of burying their loved one.
+It all started two years ago when I was asked to help at a funeral luncheon.
+Of course, I said yes, and must admit, it was gratifying.
+In fact, so rewarding, I continued, always ready to answer, yes.
+I felt somehow, we ladies, were helping the families by having everything prepared for them, after the sadness of burying their loved one.

 Another luncheon to prepare for, another family grieving the loss of a loved one.
 Another family I did not know.

 On this day, the service was held in our church.
 We worked hard to get everything just right, for those joining us for lunch.
 When we are satisfied with our work, the ladies asked if I wanted to go up to the service but, I was unsure if I should since I did not know the family.
 But, my dear friends said it would be okay.

 I was blind………

 I did not know this beautiful older woman who now resides in heaven.
 I did not know her family, or what she was like when I sat down in the pew.
 I did not know her favorite things to do, or her love for her family, as I watched her casket being pushed down the aisle, as the organist played a familiar hymn.
 I did know how many friends this dear sweet woman had, and the difference she made in their lives.
 I did not know how her influence helped shape her granddaughter into the young woman she had become.
 I did not know she had three daughters who loved her dearly.
 I did not know that her husband walked with a walker, and how much he would miss the loving hands that helped him for so many years.